RocketChat/docs-old/administrator-guides/custom-fields/README.md

 - **minLength**: This is to be used with a `text`.
 This defines the minimum length required in the form.

-- **minLength**: This is to be used with a `text`.
+- **maxLength**: This is to be used with a `text`.
 This defines the maximum length required in the form.

 - **modifyRecordField**: If you are adding a field that already exists in Rocket.Chat, you will need to use this property.